-The most common diagnosis for TBS clients in FY 2022-23 was Depressive disorders (30%).
-TBS clients were twice as likely to have an ADHD diagnosis, and nearly half as likely to have an Anxiety disorder.
-TBS clients were less likely than the systemwide average to have a Stressor/Adjustment disorder, and more likely to have an Depressive disorder.
+The most common diagnosis for TBS clients in FY 2023-24 was ADHD (27%).
+TBS clients were more than twice as likely to have an ADHD diagnosis, and nearly half as likely to have an Anxiety disorder.
+TBS clients were less likely than the systemwide average to have a Stressor/Adjustment disorder, and more likely to have a Depressive disorder.

-Primary DSM-5 diagnosis from the last episode of service prior to June 30, 2023; or, the most recent valid diagnosis.
+Primary DSM-5 diagnosis from the last episode of service prior to June 30, 2024; or, the most recent valid diagnosis.
 Invalid/Missing diagnoses are excluded. †In alignment with ICD-10 and DSM-5, Adjustment disorders and PTSD/Other acute stress reaction are classified together within the Stressor and Adjustment disorders category.